aminya/azure-sdk-for-js/sdk/openai/openai/README.md

 ### Generate Chatbot Response

-The `GenerateChatbotResponse` method authenticates using a DefaultAzureCredential, then generates text responses to input prompts.
+This example authenticates using a DefaultAzureCredential, then generates text responses to input prompts.

 ```javascript
 const endpoint = "https://myaccount.openai.azure.com/";